axmolengine/axmol/CONTRIBUTING.md

 ```
 $ git commit
 ```
--   When all changes are finished push your new branch to your forked repository
+-   When all changes are finished push your new branch to your forked repository:
 ```
 $ git push origin <new_branch_name>
 ```